iamtrask/iamtrask.github.io/_posts/2014-11-23-cython-blas-fortran.markdown

 ---
 layout:     post
 title:      "Tutorial: when Numpy isn't fast enough..."
-subtitle:   "A tutorial on using fortran/blas under the hood of your python program"
+subtitle:   "A tutorial on using fortran/blas under the hood of your python program for a 6x speed pickup."
 date:       2014-11-23 12:00:00
 author:     "iamtrask"
 header-img: "img/typewriter.jpg"